 As for Ingram's take?
 "The Birkin is the ultimate It bag that has stood the test of time, and is impossible to get your hands on!
 (Hasn’t everyone seen that Sex and the City episode where Samantha tries to get one?
 It really is like that!)
 Threads have sourced some of the hardest to find Birkins for clients; the rarest being a diamond-encrusted Himalayan Birkin.
 But it is a sound investment, as on average, the value of Birkins has risen by 16% year-on-year since 2016, with special colours rising by an average of 20%."

 "Chanel’s classic flap bags are a true collector's piece as they come in such a beautiful array of fabrics, sizes and colours," says Ingram.
-"This summer, with green being the colour of the season, we have seen requests for green flap bags go through the roof.
+"With green being the colour of the season, we have seen requests for green flap bags go through the roof.
 The flap bags never lose their value."

-Now, 11 years on, ahead of the brand's milestone 50th birthday, Mulberry has released the iconic bag, in an updated silhouette, as well as a new, more streamline iteration of it.
+Now, 12 years on, and with the British brand having hit its milestone 50th birthday, Mulberry has released the iconic bag, in an updated silhouette, as well as a new, more streamline iteration of it.
 We'd be lying if we said we didn't want them both.

 The handbag was initially named after Jackie Kennedy and has been a hero Gucci item for years, but for Gucci's A/W 20 runway show, the brand relaunched with a bit of a makeover.
 Now, it's seldom far from the arms of those in the know.